shanhzagn/florr-calculators/README.md

 Download the crafting calculator from https://github.com/shanhzagn/florr-calculators/releases/download/v1/FlorrioCraftingCalculator.exe
 Download the rates calculator from https://github.com/shanhzagn/florr-calculators/releases/download/v1/FlorrRateCalculator.exe

+Open Powershell, navigate to downloads, and run with .\ConsoleGamesWindows.exe

 **Instructions for Project:**

 My rate calculator tells you how many of a specific rarity of mobs you have to kill on average to craft a set amount of items of the ultra rarity.